Create Search Index Directory & Set License from File in GroupDocs.Search for Java

 Explanation of key statements

-Files.exists(Paths.get(licensePath))– Safely checks that the file is reachable.new License()– Instantiates the licensing helper.license.setLicense(licensePath)– Loads and applies the license, unlocking full functionality.
+Files.exists(Paths.get(licensePath))– Safely verify license file existence.new License()– Instantiates the licensing helper.license.setLicense(licensePath)– Loads and applies the license file, unlocking full features.

 Common Issues & Troubleshooting